LoisKOUNINEF/Nest_Template_User/README.md

 ## Template for user authentication / authorization
 ### SendGrid, Passport-session, typeORM, PostgreSQL.
 - ```npm install```
-- Create .gitignore file and add .env in it.
+- uncomment .env in gitignore (last line).
 - Fill .env file with required fields.

 You can check this [repo] (https://github.com/LoisKOUNINEF/Angular_Template_User) for an Angular implementation using this template.